ctyeong/CH-Rand/README.md

 # CH-Rand

-*Channel Randomisation* (CH-Rand) is the technique to augment image data by randomising the RGB channels to encourage neural networks to learn normal compositions of "colour" in self-supervised manners.
+*Channel Randomisation* (CH-Rand) is the image augmentation technique for "self-supervised learning" of deep neural networks.
+In particular, CH-Rand randomises the RGB channels in images to encourage neural networks to learn anomalous "colour" compositions whilst classyfing the channel-randomised images
+&mdash; a *pretext* task to learn colour-based representations.

 This repository is the official release of the codes used for the following preprint:

 *"Self-supervised Representation Learning for Reliable Robotic Monitoring of Fruit Anomalies", Taeyeong Choi, Owen Would, Adrian Salazar-Gomez, and Grzegorz Cielniak, Available at [\[arXiv:2109.10135\]](https://arxiv.org/abs/2109.10135).*

-As explained in the paper, CH-Rand has been designed for "agricultural robots" to successfully solve *fruit anomaly detection* problem in the [One-class Classification](https://en.wikipedia.org/wiki/One-class_classification) scenario, in which classifiers can only access the data of normal instances during training but must be able to identify anomalous instances in test.
+As explained in the paper, CH-Rand has been designed for "agricultural robots" to successfully solve *fruit anomaly detection* problem in the [One-class Classification](https://en.wikipedia.org/wiki/One-class_classification) scenario, in which the classifiers can only access the data of normal fruit instances but must be able to detect anomalous fruits from tested images.
-For self-supervised learning, CH-Rand is used to set up the pretext task to classify randomised images `x'=CHR(x)`, where `CHR` permutes the RGB channels in the normal image `x` with a possibility of repeatition (e.g., RRR, RRG, RRB, RGR, ..., or BBB) &mdash; i.e., 26 possible permuations for `x'` exist excluding RGB, as shown in [Examples](https://github.com/ctyeong/CH-Rand#examples) below.
+For self-supervised learning, CH-Rand provides the *pretext* task to classify randomised images `x'=CHR(x)`, where `CHR` permutes the RGB channels in some normal image `x` with a possibility of repeatition (e.g., RRR, RRG, RRB, RGR, ..., or BBB) &mdash; i.e., 26 possible permuation outcomes for `x'` exist excluding RGB, as shown in [Examples](https://github.com/ctyeong/CH-Rand#examples) below.

-After the proxy task, the learnt feature representations from a middle layer of the classifier can then be utilised to measure the degree of anomaly for tested image samples.
-To be specific, for each test input, the mean Euclidean distance to the *k* nearest neighbors in the training set is calculated as anomaly score supposing that anomalous images would tend to produce higher mean distances.
+After the pretext task, the learnt feature *representations* from a middle layer of the classifier can then be utilised to measure the degree of anomaly for tested image samples.
+More specifically, for each test input, the mean *Euclidean* distance to the *k* nearest neighbors in the training set is calculated as anomaly score supposing that anomalous images would tend to produce higher mean distances.

+Note that CH-Rand also has appeared in Jack Clark's weekly newsletter on AI:
+[Import AI 267: Tigers VS humans; synthetic voices; agri-robots](https://jack-clark.net/2021/09/27/import-ai-267-tigers-vs-humans-synthetic-voices-agri-robots/).
+This was a very informative introduction where even busy readers could easily understand from the concise paragraphs the main strengths and distictions in CH-Rand.

 # Contents